-In addition to dismissal for failure to meet the usual examination and grade requirements, departments and graduate-degree-granting area programs have the right to place on probation — and, after at least 30 days of probation, to dismiss from the program — any graduate student who is deemed to be making insufficient academic progress or whose work is not of the quality required.
+In addition to dismissal for failure to meet the usual examination and grade requirements, departments and graduate-degree-granting area programs have the right to place a student on probation — and, after at least 30 days of probation, to dismiss them from the program — any graduate student who is deemed to be making insufficient academic progress or whose work is not of the quality required.
 The faculty advisor or academic program chair must inform the Graduate School as soon as the student has been notified and the probationary period has begun.

 The dismissal may occur at any time during a student’s work toward a graduate degree.

 See Extension and Appeals of “Satisfactory Progress” Infractions for complete information about the probation-termination-appeal process.